CorbyProjects/Bug-Shooter-Game/README.md

 # Bug-Shooter-Game
-C# scripts to animate a game in Unity
+C# scripts to animate a game in Unity3D